Suicide of Tyrone Unsworth: Political responses

 Australian MP for Goldstein Tim Wilson used a 90-second parliamentary speech to pay tribute to Unsworth.

 Opposition Leader Bill Shorten called Unsworth's suicide "heartbreaking", described him as a "brave young man", and stated that "The importance of Safe Schools has never been clearer to me."

-Deputy Opposition Leader Tanya Plibersek described the news as "absolutely heartbreaking" and that "Labor's thoughts are with Tyrone's lived ones."
+Deputy Opposition Leader Tanya Plibersek described the news as "absolutely heartbreaking" and that "Labor's thoughts are with Tyrone's loved ones."

 Senior Labor Senator Penny Wong said that "This is a tragic event and my heart goes out to Tyrone's family.
-This why anti-bullying programs matter and why we need to defend the Safe Schools program."
+This is why anti-bullying programs matter and why we need to defend the Safe Schools program."

 MP for Herbert Cathy O'Toole called for the Safe Schools program to be further implemented.

 Queensland Education Minister Kate Jones stated that "the heartbreaking story here is that we know young people who identify as LGBTI are more likely to commit suicide.
 We have to do more to support all young people to feel safe and supported.
 We have to work towards a day when we see an end to bullying and discrimination."